-The collection is available for viewing in the Film and Video Collection audiovisual carrels by users with University of Delaware ID cards, UD English Language Institute students, Delaware State University ID cards, Delaware Technical and Community College ID cards, or University of Delaware Library Public Borrower Cards.
+Film & Video Collection items may be used onsite in viewing and gaming carrels by users with University of Delaware ID cards, UD English Language Institute students, Delaware State University ID cards, Delaware Technical and Community College ID cards, or University of Delaware Library Public Borrower Cards.
 For information about checking media materials out of the Library, please see Circulation and Scheduling Policies.

 This collection includes feature films from the silent era through to current releases, and educational programs spanning a wide array of subjects from anthropology to zoology.
-Also included in the Film and Video Collection are video games acquired in support of coursework for PlayStation, Xbox, and Nintendo consoles.
+Also included are console-based video games acquired in support of coursework for PlayStation, Xbox, Sega, and Nintendo consoles.

-The Film and Video Collection maintains equipment on site which can play all media formats contained in its collection.
-Please see Audiovisual Carrels below for more information on these formats.
-Also see Viewing Room & Research Room for information on the Film and Video Collection Viewing Room, which can be scheduled for class use.
+The Library maintains equipment on site which can play all media formats contained in its collection.
+Please see Our Spaces for more information on these formats, as well as for information on the 49-seat Viewing Room, which can be scheduled for class use.

-Consoles currently available for use in the Film and Video viewing carrels include PlayStation 2 and PlayStation 3, XBox 360, and Nintendo 64.
-A small circulating collection of games in support of course instruction are available for circulation when not reserved for class use.
-Instructors requiring assistance incorporating gaming materials into class instruction are invited to contact Film and Video Collection Librarian Meghann Matwichuk via the Ask Film & Video web form.
+Consoles currently available for use in the Film & Video viewing carrels include PlayStation 2, PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Nintendo 64, Nintendo Switch, RetroN 5 and WiiU.
+A collection of games in support of course instruction are available for circulation when not reserved for class use.
+Instructors requiring assistance incorporating gaming materials into class instruction are invited to contact Film & Video Collection Librarian Meghann Matwichuk via the Ask Film & Video web form.